Projective symmetry group classification of chiral $\mathbb{Z}_2$ spin liquids on the pyrochlore lattice: application to

 \section{Conclusions}

-Using a PSG approach we classified all fully symmetric and chiral $\Ztwo$ Schwinger boson mean-field ansätze on the pyrochlore lattice.
+Using a PSG approach, we classified all fully symmetric and chiral $\Ztwo$ Schwinger boson mean-field ansätze on the pyrochlore lattice.
 To the best of our knowledge, this is the first time this has been done for a 3D lattice.
 We went beyond the formalism of Messio \emph{et al.} \cite{messio_time_2013} by including triplet fields into our chiral PSG analysis.
 Furthermore, we computed the ground-state energy for 16 chiral and four fully symmetric ansätze within a mean-field approximation for the XXZ model near the Heisenberg point.
-Remarkably, all of the ansätze where bosonic spinons do not condense reduce to five $SU(2)$ symmetric spin liquid states, regardless of the coupling angle $\theta$.
+Remarkably, all of the ansätze where bosonic spinons do not condense reduce to six $SU(2)$ symmetric spin liquid states, regardless of the coupling angle $\theta$.
 The four states $(0,0,\pi)$, $(\pi,\pi,\pi)$, $(0,\pi,\pi)$ and $(\pi,0,\pi)$ can be described by the fully symmetric ansätze previously characterized by Liu \emph{et al.} \cite{liu_competing_2019}.
-We identified the chiral spin liquid state $(\pi,0,\pm\frac{\pi}{3})$ as mean-field ground states with a 20\% lower mean-field free energy than the energetically next higher state $(0,\pi,\pi)$.
+Depending on the decoupling, we identified two lowest energy states near the Heisenberg point.
+The fully symmetric spin liquid state $(\pi,0,\pi)$ and the chiral spin liquid $(\pi,0,\pm\frac{\pi}{3})$.
+The former has previously been described by Liu \emph{et al.} \cite{liu_competing_2019} while the latter is new.
 Its characteristic feature is a $\pm\frac{\pi}{3}$ flux that is enclosed by the $\hat{A}_{ij}$ operators on rhombus loops of length four and differs from previously studied chiral states featuring a flux of $\pi/2$ through triangular loops \cite{kim_chiral_2008, burnell_monopole_2009}.
 It breaks time reversal symmetry $\mathcal{T}$, mirror symmetry $\Sigma$ and a screw symmetry $S$, while it is symmetric under $\mathcal{T}\Sigma$ and $\mathcal{T}S$.